QBaraki/anki-voicevox-kaishi/README.md

 # VOICEVOX Audio Generator for Anki

-> Note: This is a forked repository of the original one, where I modified it in such a way that it will generate two fields instead of one (for convenient).
+> Note: This is a forked repository of the original one, where I modified it in such a way that it will generate audio of two fields instead of one (for convenient).

 Generate high quality Japanese audio for your Anki cards using the VOICEVOX speech synthesis software